Carrier Testing

 What do results from carrier testing mean?

-- If the mutation in the family is not known and appropriate carrier testing does not find any type of mutation, it reduces the chance that the woman is a carrier, but does not make the chance zero.
-This is the most difficult type of result for healthcare providers and patients to interpret.
-A genetic counselor can help women understand this result and what additional testing might be useful.
+• If the familial variant is not known and appropriate carrier testing does not identify the variant, it reduces the chance that the woman is a carrier, but does not make the chance zero.
+This is the most difficult type of result for healthcare providers and families to interpret.
+A genetic counselor can help you understand this result and what additional testing might be useful.